HiLab-git/PyMIC/docs/source/usage.ssl.rst

 Customized SSL Methods
 ----------------------

-PyMIC alo supports customizing SSL methods by inheriting the :mod:`SSLSegAgent` class.
+PyMIC alo supports customizing SSL methods by inheriting the  `SSLSegAgent` class.
-You may only need to rewrite the :mod:`training()` method and reuse most part of the existing pipeline, such as data loading, validation and inference methods.
+You may only need to rewrite the  `training()` method and reuse most part of the existing pipeline, such as data loading, validation and inference methods.
 For example:

 .. code-block:: none

-    from pymic.net_run_ssl.ssl_abstract import SSLSegAgent
+    from pymic.net_run.semi_sup import SSLSegAgent

     class MySSLMethod(SSLSegAgent):
       def __init__(self, config, stage = 'train'):